Complete Golf Store Business Logo

 There are six different packages, using different launch monitors and simulation software that we consider to be the most accurate that money can buy today.
 We have arranged them into different budget categories to make things simpler.

-The second category is the one "around 30,000 dollars".
+The second category is the one “around $30,000“.
 The Foresight Sports GCQUAD SIG10 package is built around the very popular and accurate GCQUAD launch monitor.
 It uses four high-speed cameras to detect your swing and provide very useful data about your club and ball.
-If you choose to include all the bells and whistles, then this package will cost you slightly over 30,000 dollars.
-If you can afford it, then it is a really good investment.
+If you choose to include all the bells and whistles, this package will cost you slightly over $30,000.
+If you can afford it, it is a really good investment.

-After that, we have a package that costs "under 20,000 dollars".
-It's the UNEEKOR EYE XO SWINGBAY golf simulator package.
+After that, we have a package that costs “under 20,000 dollars“.
+It’s the UNEEKOR EYE XO SWINGBAY golf simulator package.
 This is a relatively more affordable option that offers outstanding performance.
 The cherry on the cake, this package includes a powerful gaming laptop to run your simulation software without any kind of lag or freeze.
-That's a highly appreciated addition from Uneekor.
+That’s a highly appreciated addition at Rain Or Shine Golf.

 Last on our list is another Uneekor simulator: the UNEEKOR QED SIG10 Golf Simulator.
 This is an excellent and accurate golf simulator that will cost under 15,000 dollars (with all add-ons included).
 We believe that this is the simulator package that offers the best bang for your buck!